iamkanishka/HTML-Practice/Readme.md

 30. Different ways of adding SVG Image in the HTML Document using img, iframe element - HTML
 31. Add Responsive Images using HTML IMG element, src, srcset and sizes
 32. Create Simple Html Table to show tabular data in Webpage using Table, tr, td, th elements - HTML
+33. Understand RowSpan, ColSpan attributes or collapsing rows and columns in HTML Table - HTML